zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 Currency And Issuance
 ~~~~~~~~~~~~~~~~~~~~~

-The Ethereum network includes its own built-in currency, ether, which
+The Expanse network includes its own built-in currency, ether, which
 serves the dual purpose of providing a primary liquidity layer to allow
 for efficient exchange between various types of digital assets and, more
 importantly, of providing a mechanism for paying transaction fees.
 For